 - ½ teaspoon salt

 - ½ teaspoon ground black pepper

-- Meanwhile, place the almonds in a food processor and process them until they break down.
+- Meanwhile, place the almonds in a food processor and grind them until they break down.
 Leave them there as that’s where you’ll be adding the rest of the ingredients.

 - Heat a skillet over medium heat.
 Then add the onions and quartered mushrooms.
-Sauté the ingredients until the onions are soft and the mushrooms start releasing their moisture.
+Cook until the onions are soft and the mushrooms start releasing their moisture.
 This should take about 5 minutes.

 - Add the garlic and thyme.
 Stir for about 30 seconds.
 Then add the kale.